 (5) Despite deciding under section 11CD(3)(a) of the Act not to take removal action, the chief executive officer may decide that the custodial officer’s performance or conduct warrants other action being taken in relation to the custodial officer under the Act or these regulations.

-[Regulation 61 inserted in Gazette 21 Aug 2015 p.
+[Regulation 61 inserted: Gazette 21 Aug 2015 p.
 3331-2.]

 62. Further ground for removal